Margaret Hooks: Journalism

-In 1984, she was given press credentials by British journalist Duncan Campbell, then with the London-based City Limits magazine, to travel to the Guatemalan highlands in order to report on rights violations and atrocities being committed against that country’s indigenous population by the Guatemalan military in its counterinsurgency war against leftist guerrillas.
+In 1984, she was given press credentials by British journalist Duncan Campbell, then with the London-based City Limits magazine, to travel to the Guatemalan highlands in order to report on rights violations and atrocities being committed against that country's indigenous population by the Guatemalan military in its counterinsurgency war against leftist guerrillas.
 Her reporting from that trip was published in The National Times of Australia and specialist journals, including Cultural Survival Quarterly and others, launching Hooks into a full-time journalism career.

-By late-1984, she had become Mexico Correspondent for The Sunday Tribune of Dublin, Ireland, while working as Managing Editor of the Encuentro bi-weekly political supplement of Mexico’s sole English-language newspaper, The Mexico City News.
+By late-1984, she had become Mexico Correspondent for The Sunday Tribune of Dublin, Ireland, while working as Managing Editor of the Encuentro bi-weekly political supplement of Mexico's sole English-language newspaper, The Mexico City News.

-In the immediate aftermath of the September 1985 Mexico City earthquake, she was named as Mexico-based correspondent for Ireland’s leading newspaper, The Irish Times.
-Hooks covered breaking news and wrote feature articles for the paper from 1985-1991, filing stories from Mexico and Central America, with a focus on the region’s armed conflicts and counterinsurgency campaigns and their impact on civilian populations, particularly in Guatemala.
+In the immediate aftermath of the September 1985 Mexico City earthquake, she was named as Mexico-based correspondent for Ireland's leading newspaper, The Irish Times.
+Hooks covered breaking news and wrote feature articles for the paper from 1985 to 1991, filing stories from Mexico and Central America, with a focus on the region's armed conflicts and counterinsurgency campaigns and their impact on civilian populations, particularly in Guatemala.

 Her by-lined stories from the region also appeared in a number of U.S. and British news publications, including The Guardian and The Observer newspapers in the UK, San Francisco-based Pacific News Service, The San Francisco Examiner, The San Diego Union, The Houston Chronicle, The Miami Herald, and others.

 After a break from journalism to focus on book-writing, in 1996 Hooks became Mexico Correspondent for New York-based ARTnews and on relocating to Miami, Florida, in 1998 she was named a Contributing Editor of the magazine.
-Her writing on the visual arts and culture also appeared in a variety of other publications, including Grand Street, AfterImage, Aperture, Vogue, Elle, The Observer Magazine, The Daily Beast and BOMB magazine.
+Her writing on the visual arts and culture also appeared in a variety of other publications, including Grand Street Magazine, AfterImage Magazine, Aperture Magazine, Vogue, Elle Magazine, The Observer Magazine, Luna Córnea, The Daily Beast and BOMB magazine.